- Practice Areas

 “I grew up playing Punch Buggy or Slug Bug, punching my sibling every time we spotted a VW bug,” says Scott O’Sullivan, founder of Rider Justice.
 “I’ve always wanted to create a game for kids that raised awareness of motorcyclists and even bicyclists on the road.” – Scott O’Sullivan Thanks to Scott’s inspiration, Rider Up! is born.
 Rider UP! challenges car passengers to be the first to spot a motorcyclist and yell its location in relation to the car.
 “Rider LEFT!
 Rider RIGHT!
 Rider BACK!
 Rider UP!”
 The player who spots and yells first is the winner.

 If you or somebody you love has been injured in a motorcycle accident caused by the actions of another driver in Denver, please seek legal assistance as soon as possible.
-At The O’Sullivan Law Firm, our attorneys have extensive experience handling these claims, and we are ready to get to work on your behalf immediately.
+At The O’Sullivan Law Firm, our Colorado personal injury attorneys have extensive experience handling these claims, and we are ready to get to work on your behalf immediately.
 Let our team investigate what happened, determine liability, and secure full compensation for your losses.
 When you need a Denver motorcycle accident attorney, you can contact us online or call us at (303) 388-5304 for a free consultation of your case